How to Spot Common Medical Billing Fraud

 Especially when unintentionally done, falsified records are extremely difficult to detect because many types of claims are submitted to an insurer without medical records.
 This allows providers that understand insurer practices to increase their reimbursements without getting an audit triggered — even when knowing that altering medical records to increase the claim is illegal, it is also illegal to intentionally omit critical information, and it’s illegal for a coder to change the code on a claim to increase the reimbursement.

-Excessive Services to Patient
+Excessive Patient Services

 Another common type of medical fraud is charging an insurer for more services than what the patient needed, including unnecessary services and charging for services that were not performed during a visit.
 Intentional charges can be difficult to detect if they occur as the result of overall poor billing practices.
 Health care practices should have processes in place that can capture the charge for each service, but unfortunately that is not always the case.